-Collectively, police inflict more terror to Americans than terrorists do according to the 2004 National Safety Council report, which showed that Americans are 8 times more likely to be killed by a police officer than by a terrorist.
-(1) This information was highlighted by News Blaze in 2009 in a report that also determined that: “You are 17,600 times more likely to die from heart disease than from a terrorist attack, 11,000 times more likely to die in an airplane accident than from a terrorist plot involving an airplane, and 6 times more likely to die from hot weather than from a terrorist attack.”
+Collectively, police inflict more terror than foreign terrorists do according to the 2004 National Safety Council report, which showed that Americans are 8 times more likely to be killed by a police officer than by a terrorist.
+(1) This report was highlighted by News Blaze in 2009 in a report that also determined that: “You are 17,600 times more likely to die from heart disease than from a terrorist attack, 11,000 times more likely to die in an airplane accident than from a terrorist plot involving an airplane, and 6 times more likely to die from hot weather than from a terrorist attack.”

 If you’re not well acquainted with the reality, take a look at this video of just a few of the many recent examples of police brutality in America:

 Individuals only need to pass a brief psychological test and a background check and have a GED or high school diploma to join the police force in the United States.
 They then go through four months of police academy and after successful training they have the license to detain, arrest, and even kill individuals with impunity and earn about $55,000 a year doing it.
-As a result, some very prejudiced, violent people become officers.
+As a result, some very prejudiced, hateful, violent people become cops.

 There are five results for the police psychological exam: fit for duty, unfit for duty and in need of extensive treatment, no diagnosis, unfit but treatable, and invalid evaluation.
 The last is a result of a lack of cooperation or inconclusive test results.
 Those who are deemed unfit are allowed to reapply and they then know how to pass, which allows them to do so even if they have exactly the same mindset.

 Police candidates are not screened for prejudices, violent tendencies, or poor judgment before becoming cops.
 Most cops believe they have a right to question anyone, for any reason, at any time.
 This has even been legislated in some states with “Stop and Frisk” Laws.
 (See here: http://www.huffingtonpost.com/2012/05/13/nypd-stop-and-frisks-15-shocking-facts_n_1513362.html and here: http://www.nyclu.org/content/stop-and-frisk-data.)
 Police define reasonable suspicion, and so they can question anyone.
 People found innocent after reopening a trial (usually because of a new piece of evidence that surfaces) and who have spent years in prison also aren’t offered reparations or even apologies.

 (1) News Blaze: NSC Study Shows You are More Likely to Killed By a Cop Than a Terrorist.
 February 21, 2009.
 Link: http://newsblaze.com/story/20090221100148tsop.nb/topstory.html.